-Date 16 November 2023
+Date 17 th April 2024

 Review Date Six Monthly or when required

+Six Monthly of When required

-Registration Number SC465579
+Registration Number SC438648

 Provider Benecare Children's Services Ltd

 Author Lauren Walczak (Responsible Individual)

+Updated By Karma Draper (Homes Manager)

-This document is written as a statement of good practice, as required by The Children's Homes (England) Regulations 2015.
+This document is written as a statement of good practice, as required by The Children's Homes (England) Regulations 2015

-STATEMENT OF PURPOSE FOR MADISON HOUSE, SC465579
+STATEMENT OF PURPOSE FOR MULBERRY COURT, SC438648

 CO CONTENTS

-Inti roduction to our Statement of Purpose 1
+Int roduction to our Statement of Purpose 1

 1. Who the Provision Can Accommodate 2

-2. Our ethos, aims and objectives 2
+2. Our ethos, aims and objectives 3

 3. About our home 3

-4. Supporting the cultural, linguistic and religious needs of children 6
+4. Supporting the cultural, linguistic, and religious needs of children 7

-5. Education 6
+5. Education 7

-6. Children's Health 7
+6. Children's Health 8

-7. Enjoyment and Achievement 8
+7. Enjoyment and Achievement 9

-8. Leadership and Management 9
+8. Leadership and Management 10

-9. Madison House Staffing Structure, Qualifications and Experience 11
+9. Mulberry Court Staffing Structure, Qualifications and Experience 12

-10. Training 14
+10. Training 16

-11. Skills and Competencies of the Team 15
+11. Skills and Competencies of the Team 18

-12. Admissions 16
+12. Admissions 18

-13. Contact arrangements between children and their family and friends 18
+13. Contact arrangements between children and their family and friends 20

-14. Complaints Procedure 19
+14. Complaints Procedure 21

-15. Access to Child Protection Policies 19
+15. Access to Child Protection Policies 21

-16. Consulting about Quality of Care 21
+16. Consulting about Quality of Care 23

-17. Children's Rights and Anti-Discriminatory Practice 22
+17. Children's Rights and Anti-Discriminatory Practice 25

-18. Protection of Children 23
+18. Protection of Children 26

-19. Behavioural Support 27
+19. Behavioural Support 30

-20. Statement of Purpose Amendment Record 29
+20 Statement of Purpose Amendment Record 32